DDtMM/angular-signal-generators/README.md

 Creates a signal whose input value is immediately mapped to a different value based on a selector.
 Either a value or multiple signals can be passed and used in the selector function.

+### nestSignal

+Creates a signal whose value changes after any nested signal's value updates no matter how deep the signal is nested.
+It's value will be an object where every signal is replaced with its emitted value.

 ### reduceSignal

 Creates a signal similar to `Array.reduce` or Rxjs's `scan` operator, using a reducer function to create a new value from the current and prior values.